What is it?

 Enterprise that need to make manual submissions:

-Please refer to the full SFEC claim guide for a detailed outline of the claim process.
+Please refer to the full SFEC claim guide here for a detailed outline of the claim process.
+Find out more information on SFEC here.